 Here we see the role of entanglement: if one of the $\epsilon(\rho_{(k,k')})$ is polynomially large, then the variance of the partial derivative is polynomially large and we have no barren plateau.
-Using the relation between norms we obtain the bound $\epsilon(\rho_{k,k'}) \geq 2^{-|(k,k')|} \mathcal{I}_{(k,k')}(\rho)$, and we see that the weak subvolume law on logarithmic subsystems of the initial state implies absence of barren plateaus for HEA - as the assumption that the circuit is of logarithmic depth, and the final observable is local, means the prefactor scales polynomially with $n$.
+Using the relation between norms we obtain the bound $\epsilon(\rho_{(k,k')}) \geq 2^{-|(k,k')|} \mathcal{I}_{(k,k')}(\rho)$, and we see that the weak subvolume law on logarithmic subsystems of the initial state implies absence of barren plateaus for HEA - from our assumptions that the circuit is of logarithmic depth and the final observable is local, the prefactor scales inverse polynomially with $n$.\\